michareichmann/RD42-1605/README.md

-Presentation for the PadAnalyis meeting on February 19th 2016
+### Presentation for the RD42 meeting in September 2016 at Ohio State University